markjprice/cs12dotnet8/docs/sql-server/README.md

 2. Run the installer.
 3. Select the **Custom** installation type.
 4. Select a folder for the installation files and then click **Install**.
 5. Wait for the 1.5 GB of installer files to download.
+While you wait you can read about [SQL Server databases](#sql-server-databases) and [SQL Server objects](#sql-server-objects).
 6. In **SQL Server Installation Center**, click **Installation**, and then click **New SQL Server stand-alone installation or add features to an existing installation**, as shown in *Figure 10.1*:

 ![Installation using SQL Server Installation Center](B19586_10_sql_01.png)